Quantum digital cooling: De-exciting a single transition: the 1+1 model

-For a complex Hamiltonian, we may not have full information on the system eigenbasis.
-Therefore, common symmetries $S$ between the system Hamiltonian $H_\tS$ and the coupling operator $V_\tS$ (i.e., $\left[S,H_\tS\right]=\left[S,V_\tS\right]=0$) may arise that compromise the cooling procedure.
-In the 1+1 qubit model we can simulate this by considering the system Hamiltonian $H_\tS=h\,\vec{n}\cdot\vec{\sigma}$, characterized by a random unit vector $\vec{n}$.
-For any given coupling operator $V_\tS$, there is a risk that $[H_\tS, V_\tS]\approx 0$.
-When this is the case, the off-diagonal elements of $V_\tS$ in the system eigenbasis are zero, and no cooling occurs.
-To prevent this, we alternate between different coupling terms $V^i_\tS\in\{X_\tS,Y_\tS,Z_\tS\}$ during the cooling protocol, as no non-trivial Hamiltonian can commute with all such coupling terms.
-The effectiveness of this scheme is demonstrated in Fig.~\ref{fig:XYZ-spheres}: the probability of failure of the weak coupling approach ($t\,\epsilon=10$) is reduced to below $3\%$ for all choices of $\vec{n}$ after the third cooling step iteration.
-(Similar results are seen for the strong-coupling approach.)
-The strategy of alternating between $X$, $Y$ and $Z$ coupling terms becomes useful in what follows for our $N$-qubit protocols, where potential common symmetries between $V_\tS$ and $H_\tS$ are hard to control.
+This issue may be demonstrated on the protoype $1+1$ qubit model by considering the system Hamiltonian $H_\tS=h\,\vec{n}\cdot\vec{\sigma}$, where $\vec{n}$ is a $3$-dimensional unit vector (so $H_{\tS}$ points in a random direction on the Bloch sphere), $2h$ is a fixed energy splitting, and $\sigma$ is the vector of Pauli-matrices.
+For a fixed coupling operator $V_\tS$, there is a risk that $[H_\tS, V_\tS]\approx 0$.
+When this is the case, the off-diagonal elements of $V_\tS$ in the system eigenbasis are zero, preventing cooling.
+We may prevent this by alternating between different coupling terms during the cooling protocol, such that no non-trivial Hamiltonian can commute with all such coupling terms.
+This may be achieved for the $1+1$ model by iterating over $V^i_\tS\in\{X_\tS,Y_\tS,Z_\tS\}$, or alternatively over $V^i_\tS\in\{X_\tS,Z_\tS\}$.
+The effectiveness of this scheme is studied in Fig.~\ref{fig:XYZ-spheres} for resonant coupling.
+We see the probability $P_{1\rightarrow 0}$ of successful cooling of the weak coupling approach ($t\,\epsilon=10$) increased to $\min(P_{1\rightarrow 0})=97\%$ for all choices of $\vec{n}$ when iterating over $V^i_\tS = X_\tS,Y_\tS,Z_\tS$, and above $95\%$ when iterating $V^i_\tS = X_\tS,Z_\tS,X_{\tS}$, compared to the possibility for complete cooling failure [$\min(P_{1\rightarrow 0})=0$] when $V^i_\tS$ is held constant.
+Similar results are seen for off-resonant coupling.